Jari57/studio-agents/WHITEPAPER.md

 ## 14. Conclusion

 The Alternative Reality Experience represents more than a technological achievement—it is a new paradigm for artist-fan relationships.
-By combining the authenticity of Whip Montez's two-decade career with cutting-edge AI technology, ARE creates an ecosystem where fans become collaborators, passive listeners become active participants, and the boundary between artist and audience dissolves into genuine community.
+By combining the authenticity of Studio Agents's two-decade career with cutting-edge AI technology, Studio Agents creates an ecosystem where fans become collaborators, passive listeners become active participants, and the boundary between artist and audience dissolves into genuine community.

 ### 14.1 The Opportunity

 The music industry is at an inflection point.
 Artists need new ways to connect with audiences that don't depend on algorithmic gatekeepers.
 Fans crave deeper engagement than streaming playlists can provide.
 Emerging artists need mentorship and resources that traditional pathways fail to offer.

-ARE addresses all of these needs through a single, cohesive platform.
+Studio Agents addresses all of these needs through a single, cohesive platform.

 ### 14.2 The Invitation

-Whether you're a longtime Whip Montez fan, an emerging artist seeking guidance, or a technology enthusiast excited by AI's creative potential, ARE welcomes you.
+Whether you're a longtime Studio Agents fan, an emerging artist seeking guidance, or a technology enthusiast excited by AI's creative potential, Studio Agents welcomes you.

 This is not just an artist website.
 This is the future of fan engagement.